githubEdit

 Filter interface

 On the top right, specify a date range.
-The dashboard displays Trends (green/red percentages) comparing the selected period to the previous one of equal length.
+The dashboard displays Trends as green or red percentages comparing the selected period to the immediately previous period of equal length.

 circle-info